Woman with presumed case of COVID-19 in critical condition in B.C.

 by The Canadian Press

-Dr. Bonnie Henry, the provincial health officer, says the woman recently returned from Hong Kong and India.
+Dr. Bonnie Henry, the provincial health officer, says the woman developed symptoms a couple of days after returning from Hong Kong and India about one week ago.

 We've sent an email with instructions to create a new password.
 Your existing password has not been changed.